 Who has the Best Tax Software for Expats in 2022?

 Paying taxes abroad, and the US expatriate tax system is two topics expats tend to Google when they realize their obligation to the IRS.
 But at the end of the day, filing US expat taxes already seems unnecessary.
 We are all in the fight for residence-based taxation.
 So, why not use a US tax return software that makes it as simple as possible to file from abroad?

-We at MyExpatTaxes are a working abroad tax software company has all the tax forms for US citizens living abroad.
+We at MyExpatTaxes are a working tax software company that has all the tax forms for US citizens living abroad.
 Plus we have some exciting developments for foreign expats in the coming months.
 Stay tuned!